compbiozurich/UZH-BIO392/course-results/2023/Ann-Léonie Beck/task_estimate_storage_req.md

 # CRAM
 - compressed version of the BAM file
-- was designed to reduce the data volume -> less storage (40-50%) (https://www.internationalgenome.org/category/cram/)
+- was designed to reduce the data volume -> less storage (40-50%)
+-
+(https://www.internationalgenome.org/category/cram/)
 (https://www.sanger.ac.uk/tool/cram/)

 # VCF
 VCF stands for Variant Call Format

 Stores gene sequence variations

 - used by large scale variant mapping projects (eg. IGSR)
 - Stanard output of variant calling software (eg. GATK) and standard input for variant analysis tools (eg. VEP) or variant archives (eg. EVA)
 - unambiguous, scalable, flexible
 - extra info can be added to the info field
-- many millions of variants can be stored in a single VCF file (https://www.ebi.ac.uk/training/online/courses/human-genetic-variation-introduction/variant-identification-and-analysis/understanding-vcf-format/)
+- many millions of variants can be stored in a single VCF file

+(https://www.ebi.ac.uk/training/online/courses/human-genetic-variation-introduction/variant-identification-and-analysis/understanding-vcf-format/)

 The NIH estimates that genomics research will generate between 2 and 40 exabytes of data within the next data (1 exabyte = 100'000'000 GB).
-The NHGRI provides over 125 million dollers per year
+The NHGRI provides over 125 million dollers per year.

 https://www.genome.gov/about-genomics/fact-sheets/Genomic-Data-Science